 - Within 14-16 hours – your body starts to repair cellular damage.

-Reported benefits of fasting include:
+Reported benefits of fasting:

 - Improved blood sugar control

 - Better appetite control / curbs cravings